robvanderleek/create-issue-branch/README.md

 in a repository called `.github`.
 So, if your organization/username is `acme`, the full path becomes:
 `https://github.com/acme/.github/blob/master/.github/issue-branch.yml`.

+If the app has a problem with your configuration YAML (e.g.: invalid content) it will create an issue with the title "Error in Create Issue Branch app configuration" in the repo.
+Subsequent runs with an invalid configuration will not create new issues, only one stays open.

 ## Branch names

 Branch names are generated from the issue, there are 3 flavours: